tomhur/domoticz-scripts/README.md

 ### python/script_device_verisure.py
 Turn on or off Verisure SmartPlug devices.

-Switches Verisure alarm status to ARMED_HOME from DISARMED then switch Sover is turned on.
+Switches Verisure alarm status to ARMED_HOME from DISARMED then switch atSleep is turned on.

-Switches Verisure alarm status from ARMED_HOME to DISARMED then switch Sover is turned off.
+Switches Verisure alarm status from ARMED_HOME to DISARMED then switch atSleep is turned off.

 ### python/script_time_verisure.py
 Periodicaly get status for Verisure devices.
 Does not yet work with climate devices (use verisure_update_devs.py for that).